Jamie-Lynn Sigler

-Jamie-Lynn Sigler (born May 15, 1981) is an American actress.
-She is best known for her role as Meadow Soprano on the HBO series The Sopranos.
+Jamie-Lynn Sigler (born May 15, 1981) is an American actress and singer.
+She is best known for her role as Meadow Soprano on the HBO television series The Sopranos from 1999 to 2007.

 Early life

 Sigler was born in Jericho, New York, on May 15, 1981, the daughter of Steve and Connie Sigler.
-She has two brothers named Adam and Brian.
+She had two older brothers, Adam and Brian.
 Her father was the founder of the Men's Senior Baseball League.
-Sigler is of Sephardic Jewish (Greek-Jewish) and Ashkenazi Jewish (Romanian-Jewish) descent through her father, and of Cuban descent through her mother.
+Sigler is of Greek-Jewish and Romanian-Jewish descent through her father, and of Cuban descent through her mother.

-Sigler's mother was raised Catholic, but later converted to Judaism upon marrying Sigler's father.
+Sigler's mother was raised Catholic but converted to Judaism upon marrying Sigler's father.
 She attended Jericho High School and studied at the Cultural Arts Playhouse in Old Bethpage, New York.
-Sigler briefly attended New York University, but left after her first semester due to scheduling difficulties with her career.

 Career

 Acting

 In 1997, Sigler was cast as Meadow Soprano, daughter of New Jersey mob boss Tony Soprano on the HBO series The Sopranos.
 When her manager first told her about auditioning for The Sopranos, Sigler thought she would have to sing soprano.
 She continued to play the role through the series finale in 2007.

-Sigler played the title role in Cinderella on tour and at The Theatre at Madison Square Garden in 2001.
+Sigler played the title role in Cinderella on tour and at The Theater at Madison Square Garden in 2001.
 She then spent five months on Broadway from October 2002 through February 2003 playing Belle in Beauty and the Beast.

-In 2004, Sigler starred as "Hollywood Madam" Heidi Fleiss in the USA television movie Call Me: The Rise and Fall of Heidi Fleiss.
+In 2004, Sigler starred as "Hollywood Madam" Heidi Fleiss in the USA Network television film Call Me: The Rise and Fall of Heidi Fleiss.
 In that same year, she had her first starring feature film role, Extreme Dating, an independent film.
 In 2005, Sigler starred in Love Wrecked and the following year in Homie Spumoni, when she played the role of Alli, the girlfriend of Renato/Leroy (Donald Faison) directed by Mike Cerron.

-In 2008, Sigler appeared as herself in 13 episodes of the fifth and sixth season of the HBO series Entourage.
+In 2008, Sigler appeared as herself in 13 episodes of the fifth and sixth season of the HBO television series Entourage.
 In the fifth season, she appeared as the love interest of the character Sal 'Turtle' Assante, portrayed by Jerry Ferrara.
 She returned as a recurring guest star for season six of the series, after becoming Ferrara's real-life girlfriend.
-On November 17, 2008, Sigler guest-starred as Jillian on the TV series How I Met Your Mother in the episode "Woooo!".
-On the December 6, 2008 airing of Saturday Night Live, she appeared as the checkout girl for the Digital Short music video "Jizz in My Pants" by The Lonely Island.
+On November 17, 2008, Sigler guest-starred as Jillian on the sitcom How I Met Your Mother in the episode "Woooo!".
+On the December 6, 2008, airing of Saturday Night Live (SNL), she appeared as the checkout girl for the Digital Short music video "Jizz in My Pants" by the Lonely Island.

-In 2009, Sigler starred in the psychological thriller film Beneath the Dark, which originally had a working title of Wake.
+In 2009, Sigler starred in the mystery-thriller film Beneath the Dark, which originally had a working title of Wake.
 The same year, she appeared on ABC's Ugly Betty in a five-episode arc.
 From 2012 to 2013, she appeared as a main character in the short-lived series Guys with Kids.

-In 2019, Sigler appeared on the game show Pyramid alongside Steve Schirripa.
+In 2019, Sigler appeared on the game show Pyramid alongside fellow Sopranos actor Steve Schirripa.

 In 2020, Sigler starred as a featured player in the Adult Swim sitcom Beef House.